ksmigrod/exercise03/README.md

 # Technical details

 ## Building and running
-This sample uses webpack.
+This sample is build with webpack.

-Install required dependencies with `npm install`.
+ 1. Install required dependencies with `npm install`.

-Run development server with `npm start`.
+ 2. Run development server with `npm start`.

-If development server starts successfully navigate to http://localhost:3000
+ 3. If development server starts successfully navigate to http://localhost:3000

 ## Data source